 September 18, 3:00-4:30 pm, 206B Mabee Library

 In this workshop we will discuss how you can use Release Conditions in Desire2Learn to gamify your course.
 Gamification can help build interest and student engagement.

 Join us for a glass of wine and hors d'oeurves while you learn more about how your colleagues around campus are assessing the learning of students in their courses and programs.
 This workshop is carried out in cooperation with the Assessment Committee and the Faculty Development Committee.

-This workshop is designed to guide departments and programs in writing clear, measurable Program Student Learning Outcomes (PSLO).
-We will discuss the mechanics of writing learning outcomes and participants will have ample time to work as teams crafting outcomes for their programs.
+This workshop is designed to guide faculty in writing clear, measurable Student Learning Outcomes (SLO) for their courses.
+We will discuss the mechanics of writing learning outcomes and participants will have ample time to work individually and as teams crafting outcomes for their courses.
 Assessment Mentors will be on hand to work one-on-one with participants.
-Come as a department team for best results!
+You may consider coming as a department team for best results!

 Teaching Technology Workshop: Using Polling Software (Socrative etc.) For Formative Assessment

 This workshop will introduce participants to the basic features of polling software and will demonstrate how to use it in your class.
 Polling software can be very essential in determining what students have learned in a quick easy way, so that you know if they have mastered the content covered.

 November 7, 10-11:30 am, TBA

 This workshop will be led by Dr. McGown, a visiting Fink Professor and will complement his University-wide Keynote address on High Impact Practices.
 Even if you are just begin to consider incorporating a High Impact Practice into one of your classes, this session will be useful.
 Dr. McGown will discuss concrete strategies for evaluating student learning in experiential contexts.